James Cantwell

-James Michael "Jim" Cantwell (born October 25, 1966) is an American politician and lawyer from Massachusetts.
+James "Jim" Cantwell is an American politician and lawyer from Massachusetts.
 A Democrat, Cantwell is the State Director for United States Senator Ed Markey.
 Cantwell previously served as the Massachusetts State Representative for the 4th Plymouth district from 2008 to 2018.
-The district encompasses Marshfield and precincts 1, 2, 4, 5, & 6 of Scituate.
+The district encompassed Marshfield and precincts 1, 2, 4, 5, & 6 of Scituate.

 Education and early career

 Cantwell, a native of Marshfield, graduated from Marshfield High School in 1984.
 He completed his undergraduate degree from Boston College in 1988.
 He received a J.D. degree from Boston College Law School in 1994.
 He attended the University of Paris in 1987.

+Cantwell was a leader of the effort to preserve the Webster Estate as a historic site and public space.